King Academic School of Excellence

 Who is eligible to attend KASE?

-- You must reside within the physical boundaries of Sheldon ISD.
+- You within the physical boundaries of Sheldon ISD.

 - You must not have already received a GED or high school diploma.

-- You have to be designated as at risk of not graduating based on the Texas at risk indicators.
+- You be designated as at risk of not graduating based on the Texas at risk indicators.

 - You must have previously passed the Algebra I STAAR exam.